prod-des-project-2021/group_14/README.md

 # 3d-platform-game
-A 3D platform game using portals created with Unity!
+A 3D platform/portal game created with Unity!
 (Work in progress) (2020.3.22f1)

 Controls: